-When you press on START BACKUP, all the parameters with the attributes Copy or Clone in the column Copy Type of MCXShape configuration tool will be saved into the file BACKUP\ID\Applicationname in your Download folder, where ID is the address in the CANbus network and the Application name is the name of the application running in the device.
+When you press on START BACKUP, all the parameters with the attributes Copy or Clone in the column Copy Type of MCXShape configuration tool will be saved into the file BACKUP_ID_Applicationname in your Download folder, where ID is the address in the CANbus network and Applicationname is the name of the application running in the device.

-Copy from File
+5.6.2 Copy from File

-- The Copy function allows you to copy some of the parameters (those marked with the attribute Copy in the column Copy Type of MCXShape configuration tool) from the backup file to the MCX controller. - Parameters marked with Clone are excluded from this type of copy.
+The Copy function allows you to copy some of the parameters (those marked with the attribute Copy in the column Copy Type of MCXShape configuration tool) from the backup file to the MCX controller.
+Parameters marked with Clone are excluded from this type of copy.

-Clone from file
+5.6.3 Clone from file

-• The Clone function allows you to copy all the parameters (marked with the attribute Copy or Clone in the column Copy Type of MCXShape configuration tool) from the backup file to the MCX controller.
+The Clone function allows you to copy all the parameters (marked with the attribute Copy or Clone in the column Copy Type of MCXShape configuration tool) from the backup file to the MCX controller.